For studying Norwegian, Books and courses are not the only things you should always pay attention to.

 Kitchen Stories is a comedy-drama about real-life social experiments conducted in Sweden in the 1950s.

-It is a delightful piece, making it a true masterpiece of Norway Cinema.
+It is a delightful piece, making it a true masterpiece of Norwegian cinema.

-After WWII, the Swedish researchers came to Norway by observing a handful of Norwegian bachelors.
+After WWII, Swedish researchers came to Norway to observe a handful of Norwegian bachelors.

-The humor comes from the stereotypical Swede as uptight and organized and the Norwegian as slow but stable.
+The humor comes from the stereotype of the Swede as uptight and organized, and the Norwegian as slow but stable.

 Kitchen Stories is a must-see movie from Norway.
-With vernacular tongue and some advanced vocabulary, the film is suitable for everyone.
+With a vernacular tongue and an advanced vocabulary, the film is suitable for everyone.

 11. In Order of Disappearance (2014)